-Ace certification is the highest level a participant can achieve within The First Tee global network of chapters and the designation is a great addition to any young person’s HS or collegiate resume.
-Upon completion of the PLAYer, Par, Birdie, and Eagle levels of The First Tee, participants become eligible to work towards this final step in the program.
+Ace certification is the highest level a participant can achieve within First Tee global network of chapters and the designation is a great addition to any young person’s HS or collegiate resume.
 The Ace program focuses on personal planning and the reinforcement of skills such as self-management, goal setting, self-coaching, interpersonal communication and resilience that were introduced in earlier levels of the program.
 Using these skills, participants become Ace-certified by completing four projects (Community Service, Career, College, and Golf) that will help them build a foundation towards higher education and a future career.
 Our intention is to help each of you become Ace-certified as soon as possible.

 Two Different Levels of Ace

-Ace programming is broken into two categories – Ace, and Ace+ in TFTGD.
+Ace programming is broken into two categories – Ace, and Ace+ in FTGD.

-Ace is the highest level of certifying programming offered in The First Tee.
-The requirements to reach this level are that participants are at least 14 years of age, shooting 110 or less in 18 hole tournaments, and completion of Eagle certification.
+Ace is the highest level of certifying programming offered in First Tee.
+The requirements to reach this level are that participants are at least 14 years of age, shooting 110 or less in 18 hole tournaments, and a golf and rules skills challenge.

-Ace+ is the competitive, highest level of our local TFT program.
-It is reserved for participants that have not only completed all other levels of the program, but that also play golf competitively and have a USGA Handicap of 12 or less and/or average a score of less than 85 for 18 holes in competitive play.
+Ace+ is the competitive, highest level of our local FT program.
+It is reserved for participants that have not only completed all other levels of the program, but that also play golf competitively and have a USGA Handicap of 10 or less and/or average a score of less than 85 for 18 holes in competitive play.

 Differences in Level Programming

-Ace+ programming is mainly high-level competitive golf focused with some Ace curriculum involvement.
-To see the schedule for this program, please contact Katie Harris.
+Ace+ programming is mainly high-level competitive golf focused with Ace curriculum involvement.

 How does my child qualify for Ace+ programming?